Privacy & Terms

 - provide you with products and services;

-In certain circumstances, we may also collect sensitive information about you such as information in relation to racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation, biometric information or criminal record information.
+In certain circumstances, we may also collect sensitive information about you.
+Sensitive information has a particular meaning under the Act and includes health information.
 However, we only collect and use sensitive information with your consent and where we are legally authorised to do so.

-Unless you otherwise consent or we are otherwise permitted to do so by law, personal information will only be used for the purpose for which it was collected (“the primary purpose”) or for a purpose directly related to the primary purpose (“the secondary purpose”).
+Unless you otherwise consent or we are otherwise permitted to do so by law, personal information will only be used for the purpose for which it was collected (“the primary purpose”) or for a purpose related, or in the case of sensitive information directly related, to the primary purpose (“the secondary purpose”).

 The main consequences of us not collecting personal information are an inability or delay in being able to identify you, contact you or provide services to you.

-We do not use your IRD number, drivers licence number, National Health Index Number or any other government related identifier for you as an account number or as our own identifier for you.
+We do not use your tax file number, pension number, drivers licence number, Australian Business Number, Medicare number or any other government related identifier as an account number or as our own identifier for you.
 However, we may ask you for one of these identifiers to prove your identity when you deal with us.